schollz/linkcrawler/README.md

 <p align="center">Persistent and distributed web crawler</a></p>

-Persistent and distrubted web crawler that can either crawl a website and create a list of all links OR download all websites in a list to a gzipped file. *linkcrawler* is threaded and uses connection pools so it is fast.
+Persistent and distributed web crawler that can either crawl a website and create a list of all links OR download all websites in a list to a gzipped file. *linkcrawler* is threaded and uses connection pools so it is fast.
 It is persistent because it periodically dumps its state to JSON files which it will use to re-initialize if interrupted.
 It is distributed by connecting to a database to store its state so you can start as many crawlers as you want on separate machines to speed along the process.

+Crawl responsibly.

 Getting Started
 ===============